eunices/techladies-technical-task/README.md

 This is a technical task submission for TechLadies bootcamp by Eunice Soh.

+The main feature of this app is a todo list.
+The todo list is populated by MongoDB hosted on mLabs, using Express and Mongoose.

 ## Technical task

 1. An About Me page with a few paragraphs describing who you are, why you want to be part of the TechLadies Bootcamp, and include one image (it can be a photo of yourself or anything you like (cats are always a good option!))